Olajosh27/About-Page/README.md

 # About-Page
-Three cards with three tings about me using HTML and CSS.
+Three cards with three things about me using HTML and CSS.